Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Published: Mar.
 13, 2023 at 3:38 AM EDT|Updated: 2 hours ago

-Friday's game at Pete Maravich Assembly Center has the Michigan Wolverines (22-9) taking on the UNLV Lady Rebels (31-2) at 3:00 PM ET (on March 17).
-Our computer prediction projects a close 70-68 win for Michigan, so it should be a competitive matchup.
+Friday's contest at Pete Maravich Assembly Center has the Michigan Wolverines (22-9) taking on the UNLV Lady Rebels (31-2) at 3:00 PM ET (on March 17).
+Our computer prediction projects a narrow 70-68 win for Michigan, so expect a tight matchup.

-In their last outing on Friday, the Wolverines suffered an 81-79 loss to Ohio State.

 Michigan vs. UNLV Game Info